 We are continuing to work hard to address food insecurity in our County, and we want to provide information on upcoming distribution locations for our Stand Up & Deliver program.

-- Kingdom Fellowship @ High Point High School – 3601 Powder Mill Road, Beltsville, MD
+- Kingdom Fellowship at Hight Point High School – 3601 Powder Mill Road, Beltsville, MD

 - New Home Baptist Church – 8320 Landover Road, Landover, MD

-Additional food distribution locations can be found on our website by clicking here.
+Additional food distribution locations can be found on our website.
 This map is updated regularly.
 If you are able to make a contribution to our Stand Up & Deliver program, please click here to donate.

 County News For You